kovidgoyal/calibre/manual/template_lang.rst

 When you create a plugboard, you specify the format and device for which the plugboard is to be used.
 A special device is provided, save_to_disk, that is used when saving formats (as opposed to sending them to a device).
 Once you have chosen the format and device, you choose the metadata fields to change, providing templates to supply the new values.
 These templates are `connected` to their destination fields, hence the name `plugboards`.
 You can, of course, use composite columns in these templates.

-When a plugboard might apply (content server, save to disk, or send to device), calibre searches the defined plugboards to choose the correct one for the given format and device.
+When a plugboard might apply (Content server, save to disk, or send to device), calibre searches the defined plugboards to choose the correct one for the given format and device.
 For example, to find the appropriate plugboard for an EPUB book being sent to an ANDROID device, calibre searches the plugboards using the following search order:

     * a plugboard with an exact match on format and device, e.g., ``EPUB`` and ``ANDROID``
     * a plugboard with an exact match on format and the special ``any device`` choice, e.g., ``EPUB`` and ``any device``